Callisto Protocol Best Weapons & Upgrades [All 7]

 Upgrades

-As for the upgrades, it will have the Magnum ROunds Damage Upgrade, High Capacity Magazine Upgrade, Stability Upgrade, as well as the TK33 Burst Mode upgrade.
+As for the upgrades, it will have the Magnum ROunds Damage Upgrade, High Capacity Magazine Upgrade, Stability Upgrade, and the TK33 Burst Mode upgrade.

 • Magnum Rounds: With 300 credits gone, it will increase the overall damage of the tactical pistol.